TeeChorYang/WebDevelopmentProject-2/README.md

 # RADIANT Club & Soicety
 #Web Development #University Assignment #Diploma Level

-This assignments is based on four different system categories, students are required to select one of them and develop an appropriate web application to resolving it.
-For the scenarios that we selected is to solve the problems of
+In this assignment, students need to selece one of four system categories.
+And we have selected Club and Society Management System.

-In this assignment, students are required to provide the analysis, design model and functioning system.
-Students need to utilize what was learned before, to build a system.
+Students need to utilise what they have previously learned to provide the analysis, design model and a functioning system.

 By using HTML, JavaScript, CSS, PHP, SQL, together with the XAMPP to accomplish this Assignment.